The Advantages of All Process Servers

 Hiring a professional process server, regardless of gender, is a safe bet that your papers will be served within your state’s rules and regulations, and in a reliable and accurate manner.

 When it comes to gender, character, size, stature, and attitude, the process server’s qualities may matter less than those of the defendant.
-Understanding who is to be served and the nature of a case can offer more insight on the level of difficulty serving papers.
+Understanding who is to be served and the nature of a case can offer more insight into the level of difficulty serving papers.
 The prosecutor and process server should research the individual to be served in order to tailor the service so that effective service may be made quickly and accurately.

 Naturally, some may fear an unknown individual approaching their door, no matter their gender.
 The job of a process server is to deliver legal documents in a safe manner, for both themselves and the individual being served.
 Safety precautions do not differ when it comes to preparing for a difficult serve.